 Employees who have reached this stage are more likely to leave, and just like a spark in dry brush, once it ignites it can spread.
 Because chances are if you have one burned-out employee ready to quit, you have others who are feeling the same way.

 To get ahead of burnout, employers need to make sure managers and supervisors understand the warning signs so that when they begin to see them, they can act swiftly.

 Here are some red flags that leaders should be keyed into when prioritizing employee burnout prevention:

 Irritability or lack of patience with colleagues or clients

 5 WAYS MANAGERS CAN PREVENT EMPLOYEE BURNOUT

-Think of all the work that goes into recruiting new digital, marketing and creative talent and convincing them that your company is the one to join.
+Think of all the work that goes into recruiting new marketing, creative and tech talent, and convincing them that your company is the one to join.
 All the effort that goes into the recruitment process shouldn’t stop once an employee is officially on board.
 To boost employee satisfaction levels and retention, strive to continually re-recruit them.

 1. PRIORITIZE COMMUNICATION AND ACTION